 **We are able to extend our deadline in certain circumstances.
 Please reach out to an admissions counselor.

-***Certain majors are not eligible for Spring enrollment.
+***Certain majors are not eligible for transfer admissions.